ajanytime/mini-event/README.md

 ## Before Installation

-### 1: Make sure you have below software installed
+ **1. Make sure you have below software installed**
  - docker
  - docker-compose
  - git
  - JDK 8
  - Node 8.6+

-### 2: This application makes use of port, 8080, 9090, please make sure these ports are free before proceeding with installation.
+**2. This application makes use of port, 8080, 9090, please make sure these ports are free before proceeding with installation**

 ## Installation Steps